This article will explain various email efficiencies you can build into Outlook 2016.

 Set up Rules to Organize your Inbox

 Rules are things that can help automatically move emails to folders for you to check later.
-A good rule to have is any emails from Moodle (assignment submissions, etc) can get moved to an “Assignments to Mark” folder (you name it whatever you want).
-That way, you can easily find all of the moodle submissions instead of wade through the rest of your emails to find them.
+A good rule to have is any emails from your online course (assignment submissions, etc) can get moved to an “Assignments to Mark” folder (you name it whatever you want).
+That way, you can easily find all of your online course submissions instead of wade through the rest of your emails to find them.

 - Create the folder you would like to move the emails to – this is with the specific rule of moving emails to a folder automatically.
 If you don’t want to create this rule, move on to Step 2.
 To do this: